awpala/my-omscs-notes/cse-6220/02-algorithmic-time.md

 <img src="./assets/02-004Q.png" width="350">
 </center>

 Consider a two-dimensional mesh of physical processors (as in the figure shown above).
-Imagine that such a many-core processor fits on a physical die of size $\ell  \times \ell$.
+Imagine that such a many-core processor fits on a physical die of size $\ell  \times \ell$ .

 <center>
 <img src="./assets/02-005Q.png" width="350">